 As a self-confessed travel-addict, I’m away from home a lot.
 And while it is one of the most exhilarating things in life to plan, prepare for and finally leave for my next adventure, there’s one aspect of travel that always causes me mild stress.
 It’s packing.

-In the past, my approach to packing could only be described as “scatter gun”.
-I’d open my wardrobe, and throw in a miscellaneous set of clothes and hope for the best.
+I work with my personal styling clients on planning and styling their holiday wardrobes.
+And when they tell me how they generally plan and pack for a holiday, I can only describe it as a “scatter gun” approach.
+They would open their wardrobe, and throw in a miscellaneous set of clothes and hope for the best.
 Continue reading “The Ultimate Packing Guide”

 So I gave up drinking for all of October.* A Sober October, if you will.
 And while I can’t say it was much fun, I can tell you it was damn productive.

 I decided to do it for a couple of reasons: